Hamburg culture

 The Hamburg culture or Hamburgian (15,500-13,100 BP) is a Late Upper Paleolithic hunter-gatherer archaeological culture in northern Europe that existed during the final stages of the Last Glacial Period, beginning during the Bölling interstadial.
+It forms part of the broader Magdalenian group.
 Sites are found close to the ice caps of the time.
 They extend as far north as the Pomeranian ice margin.

 The Hamburgian culture is known from sites across the North European plain, including Netherlands, the Jutland Peninsula of Denmark, Northern Germany and Poland.
 The culture reached as far northwest as Scotland, as evidenced by the stone tools found at the Howburn Farm site in South Lanarkshire, dating to 14,700 to 14,000 years ago.
 In 1994 remains were also reported from Skane in southern Sweden.